Infineon/mtb-example-btstack-freertos-wifi-onboarding/README.md

 <details><summary><b>Command line</b></summary>

 If you prefer to use the CLI, open the appropriate terminal, and navigate to the project directory.
-On Windows, use the command line 'modus-shell' program; on Linux and macOS, you can use any terminal application.
+On Windows, use the command-line 'modus-shell' program; on Linux and macOS, you can use any terminal application.
 From there, you can run various `make` commands.

 For more details, see the [ModusToolbox&trade; tools package user guide](https://www.infineon.com/ModusToolboxUserGuide) (locally available at *{ModusToolbox&trade; install directory}/docs_{version}/mtb_user_guide.pdf*).